If you are looking to declutter and reorganise your home in north London you may find these decluttering resources helpful.

 Compulsive hoarding (or pathological hoarding or disposophobia) is the excessive acquisition of possessions (and failure to use or discard them), even if the items are worthless, hazardous, or unsanitary.
 Wikipedia

 Large items that you need taking away.
-Some charities do sell furniture so check with your local charity or call:
+Some charities sell furniture, so check with your local charity or call:

 - Call your local council